Disney Dream cruise ship embarks on simulated voyage with employees as volunteers

 “They got a lot to consider with all their activities and the kids on board, as well,” he said.

-The Disney Dream’s last scheduled test sailing in late June was canceled after five out of nearly 600 crew members on the ship tested positive for COVID-19.
+The Disney Dream’s last scheduled test sailing in late June was cancelled after five out of nearly 600 crew members on the ship tested positive for COVID-19.

 Port Canaveral’s CEO says they want to make sure everything goes right on these simulated sailings.

-“If you have one case pop up, you immediately go to red, and the ship is in a quarantine status for I believe it’s 14 — it was 30 days, now I believe it’s 14 days,” said Captain John Murray.
-“Before you can get another test, get the ship clean, and start the simulated voyage.”
+“If you have one case pop up, you immediately go to red, and the ship is in a quarantine status for, I believe it’s 14 — it was 30 days, now I believe it’s 14 days before you can get another test, get the ship clean and start the simulated voyage,” said Captain John Murray.

 Murray said the cruise lines have a lot of hurdles to clear.